I don't know the exact statistics but all highly achieved

 When some politician or a media personality complains that "people do not use a long-term thinking" or "make decisions contradicting their own interests" they need to know that the only reason for that is poorly performed educational practices.

-A "ling-term thinking"requires (among others) an ability to perform a long multi-step logical chain of a cause-and-effect reasoning.
+A "long-term thinking"requires (among others) an ability to perform a long multi-step logical chain of a cause-and-effect reasoning.
 That simply cannot happen for a person who on the third logical step forgets what was the first one.
 But a long-chain reasoning ability can be developed only as the result of years of practicing in different areas, different school subjects.

 "Contradictory decisions", or "contradictory statements" (e.g. "another first kiss") represent an example of a disconnected mind, disconnected thinking, and is the manifestation an underdeveloped brain with parts which hardly communicate with each other.